Take the Trail

 Athel pines have deep roots that are able to tap deep water and cause small springs to dry up.
 They are known to displace native plants, infesting watercourses and reducing the channel capacity.

-Kei Apple hedge
+A Kei Apple hedge, fruiting.

 The hedge around the green waste recycling centre is a plant called Kei apple.